 By asking you what your hobbies are the interviewer basically wants to get to know your personality a bit more.
 Below we discuss the foremost reasons why interviewers ask this question.

-To get to know your personality
+To get to know your personally

-Besides your skills, abilities, qualifications, and experience, the interviewer is interested in your personality.
+Besides your skills, abilities, qualifications, and work experience, the interviewer is interested in your personality.
 By asking a question about your hobbies, they get you to open up a bit more, which gives them the possibility to analyze if you’re a balanced and well-rounded individual.

 When you’re answering, the interviewers question they can get a feel of who you are outside of work.
 Do you pursue any passions?
 What are your interests outside of work?
 Whatever hobbies or passions you choose to discuss with the interviewer, it should show that you’re enthusiastic and dedicated showing who you really are.